Letter from Lisa

 I honestly thought I’d do the show once, in 1993, but then the event made Critic’s Choice in all the papers, sold out with a line around the block, 200 people were turned away, the show grew exponentially each year and kept selling out, AND Henny Youngman graced our stage, as did Shelley Berman, and David Brenner.
 (All 3 have since passed on.)

-New Asia, the Chinese restaurant in San Francisco’s Chinatown where we’ve held the show since 1997 (the 5th year, the Henny Youngman year) has closed due to the pandemic.
+New Asia, the Chinese restaurant in San Francisco’s Chinatown where we’d held the show since 1997 (the 5th year, the Henny Youngman year) has closed due to the pandemic.
 Actually, they transformed into an Asian supermarket in 2020 in order to survive, and the building is slated to be torn down and turned into low income housing.
 New Asia is supposed to return to that building… some day.
-AND now in 2023, we have found our new home in Chinatown, at the Imperial Palace Restaurant.
+AND last year in 2023, we found our new home in Chinatown, at the Imperial Palace Restaurant.

 We’ve given thousands of people in the San Francisco Bay Area and beyond a TRADITION!
 (Some have attended for 25+ years; one couple comes up from LA every year.)
 We’ve formed a family.
 And we’ve lost some of our Kung Pao family members (Howard Siegel, Sanfy Weinberg, Barney Sherman, Marty Sussman…) We also lost my old friend, Marty White, the designer of our logo.
 We became friends when I was 9, and he was in his 20’s.